ChristineLong/document/classification/README.md

 **Method**:
 1. Embedding:

-  A) Text Embedding: embed the text extracted from doc The final text embedding is the sum of three embeddings: i-th text embedding **ti = TokEmb(wi) + PosEmb1D(i) + SegEmb(si)**, 0 ≤ i < L
+(A) Text Embedding: embed the text extracted from doc The final text embedding is the sum of three embeddings: i-th text embedding **ti = TokEmb(wi) + PosEmb1D(i) + SegEmb(si)**, 0 ≤ i < L
-    1) Token embedding: recognize text and serialize it in a reasonable reading order using off-theshelf OCR tools and PDF parsers, then use WordPiece to tokenize the text sequence and assign each token to a certain segment.
+  (1) Token embedding: recognize text and serialize it in a reasonable reading order using off-theshelf OCR tools and PDF parsers, then use WordPiece to tokenize the text sequence and assign each token to a certain segment.
 Then add a [CLS] at the beginning of the token sequence and a [SEP] at the end of each text segment.
 The length of the text sequence is limited to ensure that the length of the final sequence is not greater than the maximum sequence length L. Extra [PAD] tokens are appended after the last [SEP] token to fill the gap if the token sequence is still shorter than L tokens.
 In this way, we get the input token sequence like _S = {[CLS], w1, w2, ..., [SEP], [PAD], [PAD], ...}, |S| = L_
-    2) 1D positional embedding: the token index
+  (2) 1D positional embedding: the token index
-    3) Segment embedding is used to distinguish different text segments.
+  (3) Segment embedding is used to distinguish different text segments.

-B) Visual Embedding: embed the scanned doc
+(B) Visual Embedding: embed the scanned doc
 The final text embedding is the sum of three embeddings: i-th visual embedding is **vi = Proj(VisTokEmb(I)i) + PosEmb1D(i) + SegEmb([C])**, 0 ≤ i < W
 1) Token: a document page image I --> resized to 224 × 224 --> visual backbone of ResNeXt-FPN to generate output feature map --> average-pooling to width W * height H --> flattened into a visual embedding sequence of length WH --> linear projection layer applied to each visual token embedding in order to unify the dimensions.
 2) ID positional embedding: Since the CNN-based visual backbone cannot capture the positional information, we also add a 1D positional embedding to these image token embeddings.
 The 1D positional embedding is shared with the text embedding layer.